vrlpandey73/vrlpandey73/README.md

-- 👋 Hi, I’m @vrlpandey73
+- 👋 Hi, I’m @vrlpandey73 aka Aviral
-- 👀 I’m interested in business analytics, music, health care, and education
+- 👀 I’m interested in Finance, Business Analytics, Building Communities, Volunteering, Dancing, Music, Social Issues, and Learning
-- 🌱 I’m currently learning SQL, R, and Python
+- 🌱 I’m expanding my knowledge of SQL, R, Python, Random Forest, KNN, etc.
 - 💞️ I’m looking to collaborate on passion projects
-- 📫 How to reach me send me an email at vrlpandey73@gmail.com
+- 📫 How to reach me: send me an email at vrlpandey73@gmail.com

 <!---
 vrlpandey73/vrlpandey73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.